 Incomplete grades are given only when the student has experienced an extreme situation which interferes with the timely completion of course work.
 It is up to the instructor to decide if an incomplete grade can be given.
-Students must request an incomplete grade in writing no less than two weeks prior to the last day of class.
+Students must request an incomplete grade in writing no less than two weeks prior to the last day of class and have completed no less than 75% of the required assignments for an incomplete to be considered.
 See University Catalog for official policy statement on Incomplete Course Work under Academic Regulations.